sully6768/camel-karaf-kar/README.md

     mvn camel:run

+## Deploy

+To deploy the KAR file project into the Karaf instance you will first need to install the KAR feature:

+    features:install kar

-To deploy the project in OSGi.
-For example using Apache ServiceMix or Apache Karaf, you will copy the generated KAR file under target to:
+Once the KAR feature is installed copy the generated KAR file under the projects target directory to:

     <KARAF/FUSE HOME>/deploy